 If the Ferguson police report is any indication of the level of reporting submitted after a police involved shooting, it’s not surprising that the FBI’s numbers are low.The people of this country deserve better.
 When law enforcement is involved in the taking of a life, arguably one of the single most significant actions they can take, the taxpayers should know about it — because indirectly, the police are acting on our behalf.

-When this story was originally posted it included a link to a White House petition created to bring this issue to the attention of the Obama administration and to ask that congress mandate the reporting of the use of deadly force to the FBI in all cases as opposed to the voluntary reporting that is now required.
+When this story was originally posted it included a link to a White House petition I created to bring this issue to the attention of the Obama administration and to ask that congress mandate the reporting of deadly force to the FBI in all cases as opposed to the voluntary reporting that is now in place.
 Unfortunately, I did not garner enough signatures for the petition to gain any traction — the petition was removed after only 800 signatures were captured.

 Publisher, LA Progressive